python/psf-salt/docs/overview.rst

    `Gandi <http://www.gandi.net>`_ is our domain registar, and we use `Dyn
    <http://www.dyn.com>`_ for DNS hosting on most of our domains.

+Pingdom
+  `Pingdom <https://www.pingdom.com>`_ provides monitoring and complains to us when services are down.

 Fastly
    `Fastly <http://www.fastly.com>`_ generously donates its content distribution network (CDN) to the PSF.
 Our highest traffic services (i.e. PyPI,